 Should I tell the other driver if I think the accident was my fault?

-No. While honesty is the best policy, a traffic accident isn’t the place to admit fault.
+No. While honesty is often the best policy, a traffic accident isn’t the place to admit fault.
 While you may truly believe you are to blame, you have no legal or contractual reason to clear your conscience.
 Moreover, it’s just a bad idea.
 There are too many variables in a car accident.

 Should I contact the other driver’s insurance company?